 - Take a reusable bottle.
 You’ll find lots of water fountains all over Rome where you can refill your bottles for free.
 Ideally, you have one bottle per person, especially if visiting Rome in the warmest months.
 Something like this is perfect for travel, but any sturdy plastic bottle will do just fine (and there are foldable travel bottles as well).

 - Leave big bags at your hotel.
 You’ll have to pass airport-style security at the Vatican and the Colosseum, so the less stuff you have with you, the easier it will be.
 A small backpack is fine, but ideally, you take as little with you as possible.
+We always take crossbody bags instead of backpacks for European city trips.

 - Pack a power bank for your phone and/or some extra batteries for your camera.
-Also, Italy uses European plugs, so if you are traveling from the US, UK, and some otehr parts of the world, be sure to pack a European adapter.
+Also, Italy uses European plugs, so if you are traveling from the US, UK, and some other parts of the world, be sure to pack a European adapter.

 For more travel tips for Rome, take a look at our guide via the link below.